BetoFlow/ConvALPR/vehicle_session_states.md

     *   The system proceeds to finalize and close the session.
 *   **Next Possible State(s):** `SESSION_CLOSED`

+**Note on Pre-Exit Payment:** If payment occurs while the vehicle is still in the `VEHICLE_ENTERED` (or `VEHICLE_PARKED`) state, before any exit detection, the system may transition to a state like `PAID_AWAITING_EXIT`.
+This can be considered a variation of `SESSION_PAID_AND_CLOSING` where the exit event is still pending.
+Upon subsequent exit detection, it would then transition to `SESSION_CLOSED`.

 ## 6. `SESSION_UNPAID_TIMEOUT` (Optional State)

 *   **Description:** The grace period initiated after `VEHICLE_EXIT_DETECTED` has expired, and no payment confirmation has been received for the session.